TheBevyFlock/bevy_cli/docs/src/cli/web/multi-threading.md

-# Wasm Multi-threading (unstable)
+# Wasm Multi-Threading (Unstable)

 <div class="warning">

 **Warning**

 This feature is unstable and only available when installing the CLI with the `unstable` feature (enabled by default).
-A **nightly Rust** toolchain is also required.
+Expect to encounter more bugs and a worse user interface until this is stabilized.
+A **nightly Rust toolchain** is also required!

 </div>

-Did you know that Bevy doesn't natively support multi-threaded web apps?
-The Wasm binary runs all on a single thread, leaving a lot of performance on the table.
-This can be especially noticeable for audio, resulting in stutters and lag.

-The CLI provides an experimental option to build and run apps that use Wasm multi-threading.
+Crates such as `firewheel-web-audio` and `bevy_seedling` (through its `web-audio` feature) can take advantage of multi-threading on Wasm.
+This can be especially beneficial for audio on the web, but requires special flags and setup in order to use.
+The Bevy CLI can simplify this process for you, making it easier to setup multi-threading for the web.

+Note that this **does not enable Bevy's multi-threaded scheduler**.
+The Bevy engine does not yet take advantage of multi-threading on the web, only certain 3rd-party crates do.

 ## Configuration